 Yes, a credit union that has been issued a federal charter provides federal deposit insurance through the National Credit Union Administration (NCUA).
 The National Credit Union Share Insurance Fund was created by Congress in 1970 to insure members' deposits in federally insured credit unions.
 Administered by the NCUA, the Share Insurance Fund insures individual accounts up to $250,000.
 Additionally, a member’s interest in all joint accounts combined is insured up to $250,000.
 The Share Insurance Fund also separately protects members’ IRA and KEOGH retirement accounts up to $250,000 and provides additional coverage for members’ trust accounts.
 The Share Insurance Fund has the backing of the full faith and credit of the United States.
 Credit union members have never lost even a penny of insured savings at a federally insured credit union (source: NCUA – https://www.ncua.gov/support-services/share-insurance-fund).

 When will the proposed new credit union be open for business?

 The Organizing Members recently received approval by the NCUA to move forward with a full new charter application.
-We expect the new credit union to be operational within 12-18 months.
+We are currently seeking funding and expect the new credit union to be operational within 12 months of receiving start-up capital.
 Please subscribe to our newsletter for regular updates on our progress.